ComposableFi/composable/docs/docs/user-guides/talisman-create-account.md

 followed by how to connect the account we create to Picasso.
 It is highly recommended to read and understand the complete instructions before following along.

-## Download the Polkadot.js Extension
+## Download the Talisman Extension

 Click this link to download the extension for your preferred browser: [https://talisman.xyz/](https://talisman.xyz/).